RRRussell/MTPool/README.md

 # Pooling-for-MTS-classification
-Multivariate time series classification using graph pooling This repository is the official implementation of [Multivariate Time Series Classification with Hierarchical Variational Graph Pooling](https://arxiv.org/abs/2010.05649).
+Multivariate time series classification using graph pooling.

+This repository is the official implementation of [Multivariate Time Series Classification with Hierarchical Variational Graph Pooling](https://arxiv.org/abs/2010.05649).

 ## Requirements